$\Lambda$ polarization from vortex ring as medium response for jet thermalization: Methodology

 The current study is performed with a framework upgraded from our previous analysis \cite{Serenone2021}.
 In particular, we have improved the method of inserting the jet's energy-momentum current into the medium.
 We can now control the position and time of energy-momentum deposition and the direction of the momentum of the thermalized jet.
 Also, to test the robustness of the proposed observable, we have utilized more realistic fluctuating initial conditions in our simulations.

 To generate the initial conditions (IC) for our simulations, we utilized the $\text{T}_{\text{R}}\text{ENTo}$ 3D \cite{trento} model.
 It provides initial-state energy density profiles event-by-event for Pb-Pb collisions at $\sqrt{s_{NN}}= 2.76$ TeV.
 We used the same parameters as in our previous work \cite{trento, bernhard2018} to generate the initial conditions for the system.
 The parameters common to both 2D and 3D $\text{T}_{\text{R}}\text{ENTo}$ were obtained from Ref.~\cite{trento}, while those exclusive to 3D $\text{T}_{\text{R}}\text{ENTo}$ were taken from Ref.~\cite{bernhard2018}.
 Table \ref{tab:trento-parameters} explicitly shows the main parameters used to generate the ICs.
-A sub-nucleonic structure was not included.
+We do not consider sub-nucleonic structures in this work.
 The energy distributions of each IC were also normalized by matching the full simulation results with the mid-rapidity charged particle multiplicity measured from central (0-5\%) events by the ALICE experiment \cite{alice_data}.

 For each centrality bin, we sample multiple impact parameters $b$ to generate initial conditions as listed in Table \ref{tab:centrality}.
-The intervals presented were defined using a minimum bias analysis with one million initial conditions, which were ordered according to the multiplicity value provided by $\text{T}_{\text{R}}\text{ENTo}$ 3D.
+The intervals presented were defined using a minimum bias analysis with one million initial conditions, which were ordered according to the total initial energy of each IC provided by $\text{T}_{\text{R}}\text{ENTo}$ 3D.
 A comparison between the initial condition produced with the method used in the previous work \cite{Serenone2021} and the current one is shown in Fig.~\ref{fig:ICs}.
-As can be seen, the left plot shows the profile of a smooth initial condition obtained from a usual average of 10,000 fluctuating events.
-For this average method, since $\text{T}_{\text{R}}\text{ENTo}$ aligns the impact parameter along the $+x$-axis, the eccentricity of the resulting initial condition will account the different geometry for each centrality class used.
-In contrast, the right plot shows one of the initial conditions used in this new event-by-event analysis.
+As can be seen, the left panel shows the profile of a smooth initial condition obtained from an average of 10,000 fluctuating events by aligning impact parameters along the $+x$-axis.
+The resulting initial condition captures the average geometry for each centrality bin.
+In contrast, the right panel shows one of the initial conditions used in this new event-by-event analysis.